 - A further 2 - 3 visits from program officers once the upgrades have been completed to collect various types of energy use and health/wellbeing data over a two year period.

-Home upgrade work will commence in early 2019.
-Non-intrusive data monitoring will continue until mid 2020.
+Home upgrade work will commence in mid 2019.
+Non-intrusive data monitoring will continue until mid 2021.

 Am I eligible to participate?